oemof/tespy/doc/tespy_modules/subsystems.rst

     Figure: Topology of the waste heat steam generator.

-Create a file, e. g. :code:`mysubsystems.py` and add the following lines:
+Create a file, e.g. :code:`mysubsystems.py` and add the following lines:

 - Imports of the necessary classes from tespy.
 - Class definition of the subsystem (inheriting from subsystem class).